Tonnie-Dev/InstantScore/ReadMe.md

 </div>

-LaunchPad shows upcoming rocket launches and previous rocket launches.
-It is backed up by data from the Launch Library API a product by The Space Devs with an up-to-date database of Spaceflight events.
+Welcome to the ultimate soccer app!
+With Instant Scores you can access live scoress and updates from all the major soccer leagues and power tournaments around the World.
+From the English Premier League to La Liga, Seria A, Bundesliga and Beyond!

 <a href='https://play.google.com/store/apps/details?id=com.uxstate.launchpad'><img alt='Get it on Google Play' src="./screenshots/google_badge.png" width="280"/></a>

 # :camera_flash: **Screenshots** :camera_flash:

-This Project uses [**Material 2**](https://m2.material.io/design), which is a part of Google's open source design system for inituitive and consistent design patterns.
+For intuitive and consistent design patterns, this project makes use of [**MD 3**](https://m3.material.io/), a component of Google's open source design system.

 <p align="center">
 <img img width="200" height="400" src="./screenshots/screen_1.png"> &nbsp;&nbsp;&nbsp;&nbsp;